On behalf of the Board of Directors ("Board") of Kim Heng

 Words of Appreciation & Proposed Dividends

-On behalf of the Board, I would like to express my sincerest
+On behalf of the Board, I would like to express my sincere

-business associates for their trust in us and support through the years.
-I hope to continue to forge strong relationships with
+and business associates for their faith in us and constant

+support through the years.
+I hope to continue to build

-Also, I wish to thank our key institutional investors, Credence
+Also, I wish to thank our key institutional investor, Credence

-Partners and Zana Capital, for their vote of confidence and
+Partners, for their vote of confidence and continuous

-In order to reward our loyal shareholders for their enduring
+In order to reward our shareholders for their loyalty &

-Singapore cents per share, subject to shareholders' approval
+0.07 Singapore cents per share, subject to shareholders'

 Thomas Tan Keng Siong